ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ### Continuous Deployment

 [Continuous Deployment](https://www.airpair.com/continuous-deployment/posts/continuous-deployment-for-practical-people)
-is also a step forward after Continuous Integration, on the light of Continuous Delivery.
+is a further step beyond Continuous Integration, in the same light as Continuous Delivery.
 The difference is that instead of deploying your application manually, you set it up so that the deployment is also triggered automatically.